Inndy/dotfiles/readme.md

 ## Notice

-> I don't promise anything for these setting files.
+> I don't promise anything for these setting files,
-> So you should check all files before you install it.
+> so you should check all files before you install it.

 ## Install